cloudstateio/cloudstate/docs/src/main/paradox/user/deployment/installing.md

 ### Configuring proxy images

-CloudState selects a proxy image based on what type of store is being used, if any.
+Cloudstate selects a proxy image based on what type of store is being used, if any.
 To customize the image used for a particular store, for example, to use a custom build, or a different version, these can be modified using `cloudstate.operator.proxy.image.<store-name>`.
 For example, to use the non-native build of the Cassandra proxy:

 @@@vars
 ```hocon